-Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision they made on behalf of the company that led to financial loss.
+Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision they made on behalf of the company that led to a financial loss.

 Your board of directors makes major decisions about how your nonprofit is run.
 The directors might establish a nonprofit’s goals and strategies, determine how funds are spent, and set salaries for employees.
 This means they need liability protection for their decisions – in fact, it’s likely they expect it.

 Directors and officers (D&O) insurance can pay for lawsuits related to decisions made by your board of directors and by officers elected or appointed by the board.
+This policy is also called management liability insurance.

-This policy provides coverage related to:
+D&O insurance provides coverage related to:

 If board members are accused of making a bad investment decision or misusing your nonprofit’s funds, they could be sued.
 Even if the lawsuit is without merit, attorney’s fees and court costs could significantly drain your company’s finances.